 CAPHIS Top 100 List: Web Sites You Can Trust

-This website from the Consumer and Patient Health Information Section of the Medical Library Association lists 100 recommended websites dealing with general health, women’s health, senior health, parenting, and more.
+This website from the Consumer and Patient Health Information Section of the Medical Library Association lists 100 websites dealing with general health, women’s health, senior health, parenting, and more.

 Centers for Disease Control and Prevention (CDC)